What is Klein News Innovation Camp?

 What to expect:

 Doors will open at 9 a.m. and there will be hour to grab some coffee and meet your new best friends.
-There will be a blank presentation board and a stack of post-it notes.
+There will be a blank presentation board and a stack of index cards.
 Write down your topic and post it in the time slot of your choice.
 Be sure to get there early to get the time slot you want.

 At 10 a.m. presentations will begin in Annenberg Hall.
 Each classroom has a projector and computer, some have more than a dozen machines.
 The presentations will continue until 12 p.m. when we will break for lunch.
 In 2011, we started the tradition of holding a lunchtime keynote.
 To get a feel for the schedule, check out the details of the 2016 event.